The restaurant industry is its own ball game when it comes to social media.

-Running a Facebook page like ad campaign falls within the 01 Awareness stage.
+Running a Facebook page like an ad campaign falls within the 01 Awareness stage.
 And it’s necessary in order to fuel stages 02-05!

 Gaining page likes will not only help people in your area to know you exist.
-But it will also help garner a trust for new people down the road.
+But it will also help garner trust for new people down the road.

-If you see a Facebook page that has 20 likes, is pretty bare and has no reviews, then your immediate response is to keep scrolling.
-Because why give it any attention if no one else is, right?
+If you see a Facebook page that has 20 likes, is pretty bare, and has no reviews, then your immediate response is to keep scrolling.

 But if you come across a Facebook page that has thousands of page likes and strong post engagement.

 When you’re creating your page like ads, just remember that they have a limit of 90 characters.

 Boosting posts means putting advertising dollars behind the posts that are on your Facebook page.

 Boosting posts is another great way to run restaurant Facebook ads.

 You can boost posts specifically to people who have already liked your page, or you can boost posts to an entirely new audience.

 Here’s the main difference between boosted posts and page like ads.

-Page like ads have a 90 character limit and optimize for page likes.
 Meaning Facebook shows the ad to people within your target audience who are likely to like your page upon seeing the ad.

 Boosted posts don’t have a character limit and optimize for post engagement as opposed to page likes.

 And boosted posts are more of mini promotions that you can run for only a day or multiple days.

 Have you ever seen a Facebook page with 3 followers have hundreds of likes on a post?
 It’s because they boosted it!

 Remember earlier when we said that people who like your Facebook page will see a percentage of your posts moving forward?

-Boosting your posts to your existing page like audience and to new people alike allows more useres to see your post than if you hadn’t boosted it.
+Boosting your posts to your existing page like audience and to new people alike allows more users to see your post than if you hadn’t boosted it.

-Specifically for restaurants, sometimes all it takes is seeing a juicy sandwich in your Facebook newsfeed right around 11:30am to make you ditch that lunch you brought to work!
+Specifically for restaurants, sometimes all it takes is seeing a juicy sandwich in your Facebook newsfeed right around 11:30 am to…

-Invest In Your Photos for Your Restaurant Facebook Ads
+2. Invest In Your Photos for Your Restaurant Facebook Ads

-Now that we’re gaining followers with page like ads and helping more people see our posts with boosted posts, let’s take a look at what we’re showing them!
+Now that we’re gaining followers with a page like ads and helping more people see our posts with boosted posts.

 But if your food looks gross in a restaurant ad…let’s be honest, who is going to want to eat there?

 See what the difference in image quality can do to your appetite?

 Investing in your photos in the restaurant world equates to investing in your sales.
-And when we talk about investing, we don’t necessarily mean money!

 The reason we say this is because your customers do it all the time!
 Just search the hashtag #foodofinstagam and you’ll see what we mean!

 This is another great way to spread word-of-mouth for your restaurant: using customer photos to your advantage.